 - The most common argument from the defendant in a personal injury claim would be that the claimant had a pre-existing illness which could have contributed to the expense of the treatment of the subject injury.
 This argument could easily be ruled out with an expert medical chart review.

-- Every medical data highlighted during medical record reviewing would help the attorney in strengthening his arguments and helping the claimant get a deserving pay-out.
+- Every medical data highlighted during reviewing medical records for attorneys would strengthen the arguments and help the claimant get a deserving pay-out.

 - The expenses of the treatment connected with the subject injury could easily be projected with the help of medical chart reviews.
 Apart from the current medical costs, the estimate of the future treatment expenses could also be presented with the help of a medical record review report.